coldfrontlabs/flexslider/README.md

 settings page.
 This will load the unminified version of the library.
 Uncheck this when moving to a production site to load the smaller minified version.

+CSS
+---

+This module comes with a css file that attempts to fix the issues with styling the FlexSlider on Drupal sites.
+These fixes are a moving target, as the library and Drupal tend to change quite often.
+You can opt out of loading this css as well as the base css that comes with the library, on the administrative settings page.

 ### Image Width/Height Attributes

 If your images aren't resizing, ensure the width and height attributes are